 If your will isn’t already in place and up to date, take time this year to meet with an experienced lawyer or estate planning attorney to prepare or update your will so you can make sure your loved ones are cared for no matter what.

-5. Invest for future you
+5. Invest for future you.

-More than half of working Americans feel that they’re not making enough progress toward saving for retirement.2 For the new year, check your retirement accounts and investments.
+More than half of working Americans feel that they’re not making enough progress toward saving for retirement.Disclosure 1 For the new year, check your retirement accounts and investments.
 If you aren’t already investing for your retirement, research options like opening an individual retirement account (IRA) or starting a 401(k) with your employer.
 If it’s available to you, taking full advantage of employer matching on your 401(k) can have a significant impact over time.

 Read more: 5 key retirement planning tips from real retirees

 Aim to put at least 10% of your pretax income in your retirement savings—or more if you can afford it or need to catch up.
-One of retirees’ most common regrets is that they didn’t start saving earlier.
+One of retirees’ most common regrets is that they didn’t start saving earlier.Disclosure 2

-6. Handle your housing expenses
+6. Handle your housing expenses.

-Nobody can predict exactly what’s going to happen next with the housing market, but 2023 could end up being a decent year to buy a home since the market will be less competitive (though you need to factor the cost of higher interest into your mortgage payment).
-If you’re a first-time homebuyer, be sure you have the basics covered first.
+If you’re looking to purchase a home, be mindful that the housing market and economy have had a wild few years.
+Nobody can predict exactly what’s going to happen next with interest rates or the housing market in your area, but if you’re a first-time homebuyer, be sure you have the basics covered first.
 Consider renting if you don’t have at least a 5% down payment and a credit score over 700, or if you aren’t likely to live in the home for at least five years.

 Read more: Want to buy a home?
 Key things to know

-7. Take steps to increase your income
+7. Take steps to increase your income.

 Whether you’re currently looking for a job, hoping to score a raise, or thinking about turning a hobby into an income-generating side hustle, increasing your take-home pay is another way to improve your financial confidence and well-being.
 You can increase your income potential by developing your skills, seeking support services, and networking with a focus on professional relationships.